-The State of Customer Service in 2021
+The State of Customer Service

 The unprecedented events of 2020 have had a significant and transformative impact on traditional customer service functions.
 Adhering to COVID-19 guidelines has meant companies had to condense their internal workforce, and this has resulted in poor customer experiences, with some companies recording an increase of up to 34% in customer calls’ hold times.